 Yet another important thing to consider when living a meal prep lifestyle are which containers you’ll use.
 This was another huge mistake that I made.
 I went to Walmart and just got the containers I found in sets that were cheap.
 They lasted for a while, but they stained easily and eventually started not closing well, having leaks and many other problems.

-As I became more serious and mature in living a meal prep lifestyle, I started investing in better containers.
+As I became more serious and mature in living a meal prep lifestyle, I started investing in better containers and also upgrading my basic meal prep essential tools.
 I started using containers with sections and then also, just recently, have upgraded to glass sectioned meal prep containers.
 I have had these meal prep containers now for a few months and love them.
 They are durable, wash clean, don’t stain and have shown no sign of wear and tear.
 They are excellent additions and have made living a meal prep lifestyle easier.

 Living a Meal Prep Lifestyle: A Sample Meal Prep Grocery List

 Now that you are truly convinced and ready to start living your own meal prep lifestyle, I know you have another big question, what does a sample meal prep grocery list look like.
 When I first started out, I would buy way too much food, spend way more than I needed to, cook way too much, and end up throwing away so much at the end of the week.
 Now, I know what I need to do if I’m prepping for myself or for my husband or for my son, too.

 Meal Prep Starch